Regulation has been central to ICAEW’s work for more than 130 years.

 We regularly review our regulatory governance processes to make sure ICAEW remains at the forefront of regulation.
 As a result of the latest independent review carried out at ICAEW’s request by Sir Christopher Kelly, we created a clearer distinction between ICAEW’s representative and regulatory functions.
 This was achieved through two main changes;

-- the creation of the ICAEW Regulatory Board (IRB) [hyperlink to IRB webpage] whose chair is independent of both ICAEW Board and Council.
+- the creation of the ICAEW Regulatory Board (IRB) whose chair is independent of both ICAEW Board and Council.
 This board replaced the Professional Standards Board; and

-- an equal or majority numbers of lay members (someone who is not / never been a member, affiliate or employee of ICAEW or any other accountancy body) on all our regulatory and disciplinary committees [hyperlink to PS committees webpage].
+- an equal or majority numbers of lay members (someone who is not / never been a member, affiliate or employee of ICAEW or any other accountancy body) on all our regulatory and disciplinary committees.

 Supporting our regulated firms